nigelkerr/parsepdf/README.md

-# parse pdf
+# parsepdf

-try to learn rust and the PDF 2.0 spec by parsing PDFs with rust.
+Try to learn rust and the PDF 2.0 spec by parsing PDFs with rust.